 Sichuan dishes are known for using prickly ash and hot pepper and has a very flavorful cooking style – which is probably why it’s so popular in America.

 Huaiyang cooking is very strict in selecting ingredients because they emphasize the cleanliness and freshness of the ingredients.
-These dishes have a very fresh and mild taste because they pay close attention to the natural juices and flavors of each ingredient.
+These dishes have a very fresh and mild taste because they pay close attention to the natural juices and flavours of each ingredient.